Pir Piai: Miscellany

 Pirpiai, for so long, was known as Small England (chotta wilayat) due to its high rate of literacy and development.
 The village is divided into smaller sectors known as "Mohallah", a few of which are: Qamar Khail, Miskeen Khail, Baba Khail, Sadri Khail and Tapu Khail these five neighborhoods are considered the earliest settlement, and originally belong to Afghan tribes.
-The rest of the neighborhoods started arriving, including Jan abad, Babar, Zar Muhammad Khail, etc are known by their local names, but their actual caste or lineage is unknown.
-While Mandoories are the tribe which came here at the same time when Pir Muhammad Khan came here, Mandoories are located in Khandi Qamar khel they have one of the oldest mosque in Pirpiai or we can say the first one.Pirpiai has more than 35 mosques within its own Mohallahs.
+The rest of the neighborhoods started arriving, including Jan abad, Babar, Zar Muhammad Khail, etc are known by their local name.
+While Mandoori are the tribe which came here at the same time when Pir Muhammad Khan came here, Mandoori are located in Khandi Qamar khel they have the oldest mosque in Pirpiai.Pirpiai has more than 35 mosques within its own Mohallahs.
 Each Mohallah has at least two mosques.

 The village has a bank, a post office, a railway station and a sanctioned dry port.
 Facilities such as electricity, gas, water, sewage, landline telephone, and internet are available along with cellular mobile phone services.
 All five mobile operators of Pakistan have their towers installed in the village.
 Notable British generals including General Sir Douglas Gracey, Sir George Roos-Keppel are said to have visited the village, invited by one of the known villager named Col. Mir Haider Khan 78 people from Pirpiai took part in the First World War as soldiers in the Indian Army.
 Pirpiai is one of the few villages in Pakistan that has an official plaque commemorating its First World War contribution.